simonlewin/5-a-side/README.md

 - add the ability to edit names
 - add some more interesting custom CSS styling
 - add some 'getting started' instructions - although the app is reasonable intuitive it would be useful to have some instructions
-- add more complete and sophisticated name validation to handle accented characters, hyphens, apostrophes, commas and to avoid multiple consecutive spaces
+- add more complete and sophisticated name validation to handle accented characters, hyphens, apostrophes, commas and a prevent users entering multiple consecutive spaces
 - prevent duplicate names being entered
 - add a limit to how many names can be entered.
-Currently the app support for _n_-a-side, where _n_ is unlimited.
-This creates UI problems as player names scroll off the screen.
+Currently the app supports _n_-a-side, where _n_ is unlimited.
+This creates UI problems as player names and buttons scroll off the top and bottom of the screen.
 To fix this I'd set a limit to the number of players that can be entered
-- add support for inputing a measure of each player's strength and support the ability to create balanced teams using this
+- add support for inputing a measure of each player's strength and support the ability to create balanced teams
-- add a footer to the app to give information such as a link to the code on GitHub, as well as about and contact information
+- add a footer to the app to giving 'about', 'contact' information, and a link to the code on GitHub
 - add support for data persistence using [Redux Persist](https://github.com/rt2zz/redux-persist)

 ## Functional testing

-The functionality of the app has been tested on:
+The app has been tested on:

 - Safari - Version 11.1
 - Google Chrome - Version 67